CSU-Agricultural-Water-Quality-Program/etape-calibration-investigation/README.md

 For best results, the sensor must be kept vertically straight and immersed evenly, as outlined in the datasheet.

 ## Results and Discussion

+> ![NOTE]
+> Simulated data was created and used to verify the model structure and results.
+The actual calibration data is used for final analysis.
+Simulated data is include in the code for reference, but the results presented here are based on real calibration data.

 Summary table of all calibrated parameters: <br/>